othmaneechc/SWISLR/README.md

 `python scihub_api.py -f input_files/data.csv -d download_directory`

-## PDF Cleaning

-After saving PDF files from Sci-Hub, this script processes a folder containing the PDF files, retrieves information from each file, and deletes corrupted files.
-It utilizes the `argparse` module for command-line argument parsing and the `os` module for file and directory handling.

-### Documentation for Command-line Arguments:

-The `folder` argument allows you to specify the path to the folder containing the PDF files to be processed.
-Provide a single folder path as input.
-If no folder path is provided, the script assumes the folder path as "combined_data".

-Example:

-`python cleaner.py -f pdf_folder`

-## PDF Analysing
+## PDF Location Analysis

 This script processes a folder containing PDF files and tries to find the most common location words.
-It outputs all the data in a CSV file called `primary_pdf_analysis.py.`
+It outputs all the data in a CSV file called `pdf_location_analysis.py.`

 ### Documentation for Command-line Arguments:

 The `folder` argument allows you to specify the path to the folder containing the PDF files.
 Provide a single folder path as input.
-If no folder path is provided, the script assumes the folder path as "combined_data".

 Example:

-`python pdf_analyser.py -f pdf_folder`
+`python pdf_location_analysis.py -p pdf_folder`

 ## Geolocation